pulp-platform/padrick/docs/getting_started.rst

 padframe.
 The configuration file captures all information about the padframe required for your SoC, from IO cell specifications, IO peripheral signal declaration to multiplexing strategy.
-The config file is written in YAML, a powerfull, human readable markup language.
+The config file is written in YAML, a powerful, human readable markup language.
 The following listing shows you a minimal padframe configuration file to generate a simple padframe for an SoC with 4 pads an SPI and a UART peripheral where each signals of the UART or SPI peripheral can be routed to anyone of the four available pads.